 Dr Shivali Fifield

 ERCS Chief OfficerShivali has a PhD in Urban Studies and her thesis used environmental justice theory and participatory action research with disadvantaged groups to challenge greenspace inequality in Glasgow.
-She is also a director for Greenspace Scotland and an associate for the Surefoot Effect.
-Previous to this, her professional career focused on developing multidisciplinary front-line services, in both London and Glasgow, in the fields of youth work, rough sleeping and refugee integration.
+She is a trustee for her local community development trust and a director for Greenspace Scotland.
+Previous to ERCS, Shivali’s professional career focused on developing multidisciplinary front-line services, in both London and Glasgow, in the fields of youth work, rough sleeping and refugee integration.
 She has worked at a senior level in health, social work and third sector organisations to deliver robust strategic and operational responses to social, environmental and climate justice issues.

 Dr Ben Christman

-ERCS Finance & Administration OfficerEmma also works as the Administrator for the Scottish Outdoor Access Network and is Chair of the Love Lenzie community organisation.
+ERCS Finance & Administration Officer & Assistant Legal OfficerEmma is also Chair of the Love Lenzie community organisation.
 Before her career break, she practised as a dual-qualified (English/Scots law) solicitor with law centre, in-house and private practice experience.
 She has an interest in the environment, community work and access to justice.
 Her favourite activity is skiing in the mountains, ideally in the sunshine!

 ERCS ChairLloyd is an experienced environmental policy analyst and advocate.
 With over 30 years’ experience working for NGOs, Lloyd has a demonstrable track record in influencing legislation and policy development.
 With NGOs or NGO umbrella groups, primarily in Scotland but also at UK level and overseas, he has worked as an expert in environmental law and policy.
 Lloyd has worked in areas such as nature conservation, climate change, marine management, planning and environmental justice/governance.
 He has been engaged in or led NGO arguments in several major planning cases, up to and including Judicial Review.
 He has presented both written and oral evidence to UK and Scottish Parliamentary Committees and to Public Local Inquiries.
 He is also skilled in and has experience of organisational and people management, particularly within NGOs and NGO partnerships.
 He is an Honorary Fellow of both Scottish Environment LINK and the Royal Scottish Geographical Society.